hooh-hooah/AI_Tips/docs/tutorials/chara-top.md

     You can assign togglable optional meshes for the clothing but remember that you can't toggle optional state in-game.

+-   **Cloth Object Assignment**

+    This section is for assigning the half-off state of the clothing.
+If you're making any clothing mod for Top/Bottom, Inner Top/Bottom, or Pantyhose Section, You need to assign the full state of the clothing in this section.
+Otherwise, It will not work properly.

+    Ensure that the component is referencing Top/Bottom Clothing's Full and Half-off state meshes in the section.

 -   **Cloth Colors**

     Well, as the title says, this is the color information of your clothing.
 If you enable each color option, you can color your outfit in the game.

     Unfortunately, you can't adjust a few sliders in the game if you're using the standard shader.
 To use all of the game options, you must use `Clothing Shader Replica` for your clothing material.

+    You can find all of the included shader information inside the [Shader Informations](technical/shaders.md) Document.

     You can find all of the information about the included shader inside the [Shader Informations](technical/shaders.md) Document.